RNA-dependent RNA polymerase: Replication

-RNA synthesis can be performed by means of a primer-independent (de novo) or a primer-dependent mechanism that utilizes a viral protein genome-linked (VPg) primer.
-The de novo initiation consists in the addition of a nucleoside triphosphate (NTP) to the 3'-OH of the first initiating NTP.
-During the following so-called elongation phase, this nucleotidyl transfer reaction is repeated with subsequent NTPs to generate the complementary RNA product.
-Termination of the nascent RNA chain produced by RdRp is not completely known, however, it has been shown that RdRp termination is sequence-independent.
+RNA synthesis can be performed by a primer-independent (de novo) or a primer-dependent mechanism that utilizes a viral protein genome-linked (VPg) primer.
+The de novo initiation consists in the addition of a NTP to the 3'-OH of the first initiating NTP.
+During the following elongation phase, this nucleotidyl transfer reaction is repeated with subsequent NTPs to generate the complementary RNA product.
+Termination of the nascent RNA chain produced by RdRp is not completely known, however, RdRp termination is sequence-independent.

-One major drawback of RNA-dependent RNA polymerase replication is the immense error rate during transcription.
-RdRps are known to have a lack of fidelity on the order of 104 nucleotides, which is thought to be a direct result of its insufficient proofreading abilities.
-This high rate of variation is favored in viral genomes as it allows for the pathogen to overcome defenses developed by hosts trying to avoid infection allowing for evolutionary growth.
+One major drawback of RNA-dependent RNA polymerase replication is the transcription error rate.
+RdRps lack fidelity on the order of 104 nucleotides, which is thought to be a direct result of inadequate proofreading.
+This variation rate is favored in viral genomes as it allows for the pathogen to overcome host defenses trying to avoid infection, allowing for evolutionary growth.